DandelionWithLute/The-Modern-JavaScript-Tutorial/4 Object Basics/readme.md

 primitive 原始的 (社会)

 Important:
-My explanation to Symbol() was to terminate the chaos of object[key] auto transformed to object["key"]
+My explanation to Symbol() was to terminate the chaos of object[key] auto transformed to / <b>alternative</b> for object["key"]

+vscode 4.8 file toPrimitive() method explained:
+A method that converts an object to a corresponding primitive value.
+Called by the ToPrimitive abstract operation.